 One way to integrate small group supports with Tier III students is to start a lunch group.
 Ask a Tier III student to lunch, and ask the student to bring along two friends.
 Over lunch you can focus on a particular social and emotional skill, such as importance of peer supports, and guide the conversation around that topic with the students.
 This technique can reduce stigma against the at-risk student, since on the surface it just appears the student has invited some friends to lunch.

 All students can benefit from SEL, and there are many ways to integrate this critical instruction within your MTSS.
 SEL can support the needs of students within each tier level of your MTSS.
-Try incorporating the tips and strategies outlined above to support the social emotional needs of your students and ensure their academic success.
-Contact our experts at Aperture Education to get started today!
+Try incorporating the tips and strategies outlined above to support the social and emotional needs of your students and ensure their academic success.
+Fill out the form below to contact our experts at Aperture Education to get started today!